mbn-code/ChatGPT-GUI/README.md

 1. Clone the repository or download the `chatGPT.py` script to your local machine.
 2. Make sure you have Python and the required libraries installed.
 You can install these libraries using `pip`:

    ```bash
    pip install tkinter requests
    ```

+3. create a api.key file

-3. Place your Hugging Face API key in a file named `api.key` in the same directory as `chatGPT.py`.
+4. Place your Hugging Face API key in a file named `api.key` in the same directory as `chatGPT.py`.

-4. Run the script:
+5. Run the script:

    ```bash
    python chatGPT.py
    ```

-## Features

 ### Model Selection